This program has been archived.

 |Elizabeth L. Romfirstname.lastname@example.org||(703) 292-7709||W8132|

 Important Information for Proposers

-Potential proposers are encouraged to contact the Program Officer prior to submitting a proposal.
-Note: if the Polar Program determines, prior to the panel review, that the logistic needs for a project cannot be met in the upcoming field season, the proposal will be Returned Without Review.
+If Polar Programs determines, prior to the panel review, that the logistic needs for a project cannot be met in the upcoming field season, the proposal will be returned without review.